Kansas City International Airport: Airport code

-Despite requests from Kansas City, the airport has been unable to change its original International Air Transport Association (IATA) Mid-Continent designation of MCI, which had already been registered on navigational charts.
+The city government has requested – but the airport has been unable – to change its original FAA location identifier of MCI for Mid-Continent, which had already been registered on navigational charts.
 Further complicating requests to change the designation, the Federal Communications Commission (FCC) at the time reserved all call letters with "K" or "W" for radio and television stations, so KCI was not viable.
-The "W" and "K" restrictions have since been lifted, but the IATA is reluctant to change names that have appeared on navigational charts.
-The "KCI" designation is also already assigned to another airport, Kon Airport in East Timor, so that one would have to change, adding delay and confusion.
+The "W" and "K" restrictions have since been lifted, but the FAA is reluctant to change names that have appeared on navigational charts.
+The "KCI" IATA designation is also already assigned to another airport, Kon Airport in East Timor.
 Nearby New Century AirCenter also carries the IATA code JCI (although the FAA refers to it as IXD and the ICAO as KIXD), which could also lead to confusion.